CVE-2021-28972 Overview

 Immediate Actions Required

-- Update the Linux kernel to a patched version that addresses this vulnerability
+- Update the Linux kernel to a version that includes upstream commit cc7a0bb058b8 or a vendor backport that fixes drc_name null termination.

 Patch Information